Is it possible to trust God with problems and disappointments before you see them resolved?

 And they were right.
 Not only did God use that broken-down bus to make me thirsty to know Him better, He used it in many other students’ lives too.
 What felt like a big frustration ended up being the most memorable part of the conference for many of us.

-Trusting God in the midst of disappointment is powerful.
+Trusting God during disappointment is powerful.
 It brings us peace and provides a brilliant witness to an anxious world.

 Do you have a problem or disappointment weighing on you?
 What might happen if, by faith, you chose to thank Him for it before you see how He’ll use it?